 Take a ferry ride to Bainbridge Island to get a different perspective on the city as well as to experience some local living.
 It’s homely charm will make you think you’re walking through a fairytale.

-Of course if you’re really adventurous, Mount Rainier awaits only a short drive away.
-Take a hike if you’re up for climbing one of the country’s most dangerous and active volcanoes.
+Of course, if you’re really adventurous, take a tour of Mount Rainier and a hike if you’re up for climbing one of the country’s most dangerous and active volcanoes.

-Best Neighborhoods to Explore
+Best Neighborhoods to Explore in Seattle

 You can find anything and everything to do on this hill.
 Each bar has more flavor and atmosphere than the last.
 The eateries are just as unique.

 The second-hand stores and novelty shops are bound to delight and you will even find a century’s old ballroom packed with couples dancing to jazz music weekly.
 What more could you ask for?